puppetlabs/puppetlabs-kubernetes/README.md

 ```
 Please note a node can not be a controller and worker.
 It must be on or the other.

-## Usage

-This section is where you describe how to customize, configure, and do the
-fancy stuff with your module here.
-It's especially helpful if you include usage
-examples and code samples for doing things with your module.

 ## Reference

 Here, include a complete list of your module's classes, types, providers,